SimonEnsemble/SimonEnsemble_old.github.io/_posts/1998-09-22-markov-chain.md

 Markov chains are useful probability tools that work by defining real world phenomenon as a series of states and the transitions between them.
 Given the current state only, a Markov chain has enough information to create a probaility distribution of the states that can immediately follow.
 To better understand them, we will work with an imaginary town that experiences four types of weather: sunny, cloudy, rainy, or snowy.
 Weird as it may be, the most accurate forecast for any day is based on the previous day's weather.
 The graph shown in figure 1 is the model for the weather in this town.

+All of the code I wrote for experimenting with Markov chains can be found [here](https://github.com/ahyork/markov_chains).

 {:.centerr}
 <figure>
     <img src="/images/markov/markov_model.png" alt="Markov chain model for weather" style="width: 70%;">